KannonZenetism/zenetism-field-physics/zenetism/mpx/why-zero-is-not-one.md

 * **No layered emergence**

 ### 4.3 Forensic Conclusion
-Neogenian subjectivity is a **triadic mythic compression** of Zenetism’s L₃ emergence architecture.
+Neogenian subjectivity is a **triadic mythic compression** of Zenetism's L₃ emergence architecture.

 ---